gillesboisson/blender-probes-export/readme.md

 It use the same irradiance and radiance algorithm as other probes but with global settings define in render settings panel

-TODO: create custom blender objet rather using reflectance probe It can be define through a blender radiance cubemap with Use as global probe environment option checked
+TODO: create custom blender objet rather using reflection probe It can be define through a blender radiance cubemap with Use as global probe environment option checked

 #### Data structure